 How about this?

 The French doctors portrayed by the Scotsman as humble grumblers were in stony-faced damage-control mode for the duration of Dr. Ban’s version (above, bottom left).
 They dealt with perivenous infiltration, in which the drug ends up inside the patient but outside the vein, and venous irritation, which sounds trivial but can be serious.
 For some reason, perhaps the adverse events, the “severely agitated psychotic (manic)” patient was taken off Chlorpromazine and put on barbies and 240 volts of house current more than once during a three-week ordeal.
-It’s hard to credit Chlorpromazine with miraculous powers when it left the patient in such bad shape that pentotal and electroconvulsive therapy were employed to double-team him into relaxing.
-Dr. Ban didn’t describe the doctors as grudging or in any particular state of mind when the patient appeared to have recovered.
-They were probably fighting over the leftover pentotal.
+It’s hard to credit Chlorpromazine with miraculous powers when it left the patient in such bad shape that Sodium Pentothal thiopental and electroconvulsive therapy were needed to keep him from climbing the walls.
+Dr. Ban didn’t guess at the doctors’ states of mind when they realized the patient had not only survived but also appeared to have recovered.
+They were probably fighting over the leftover pentothal.

 Working in a French military hospital in Tunisia—not exactly the epicenter of the medical world—Laborit experimented with a group of compounds called antihistamines.
 Today these drugs are commonly used to treat allergies and cold symptoms, but at the time scientists had just learned that antihistamines affect the autonomic system.
 Laborit noticed that when he gave a strong dose of one particular antihistamine, known as chlorpromazine, to his patients before surgery, their attitudes changed markedly: They became indifferent toward their imminent operation, an apathy that continued after the surgery was completed.
 Laborit wrote about this discovery, “I asked an army psychiatrist to watch me operate on some of my tense, anxious Mediterranean-type patients.
 Afterwards, he agreed with me that the patients were remarkably calm and relaxed.”